Saturday, March 11, 2023

 Then there are those who get to live with their PROMs that are active.
 For them, to have a productive and functional life, they have to resolve the contradiction that living is also the process of dying.

-The notion of PROM is like the sudden expression of genes that until a point in time were dormant, were merely a potential and then triggered by various stressors.
+The notion of PROM is like the sudden expression of genes that until a point in time were dormant, were merely a potential and then get triggered by some stressor.
 A potential becomes a reality, oftentimes, with devastating consequences.

 When PROMs get expressed, the fundamental task in our hands is to resolve the tension between the need to live and our continuing awareness of mortality.
 The basic requirement is to keep the sense of purpose and meaning in our life, without which, getting out of the bed becomes a chore, and passage of the day, an uninviting prospect to face.